Welcome to the beginning of a 7 part series about how to start your own bar, restaurant, or nightclub business in Japan.

 - Competition – other restaurants in the area, and their type, menu, price levels, etc.

 Completing this research will help you learn more about your business, where you should operate it, and what you can expect after it is open.
 This information will also be needed to develop your business plan.
-(We’ll cover Business Plans in Lesson 3.)
+(I’ll cover Business Plans in Lesson 3.)

 Choosing a Location